sshyran/owntracks-electron-hardware/README.md

 Saved firmware to: owntracks.bin
 ```

-Then flash the resulting firmware file (e.g. `electron_firmware_1460118436052.bin`) to your Electron using
+Then flash the resulting firmware file (e.g. `electron_firmware_1460118436052.bin`) to your Electron using one of the following:

 ```
-particle flash --usb owntracks.bin
+$ particle flash --usb owntracks.bin

+or

+$ particle flash --serial owntracks.bin
 ```

 ## Requirements / Credits